ID-ACY/Fast-HBNet/README.md

    python test_fps.py -e ./experiments/exp0
    ```

-2. For quickly calculate F1-score, you should make some changes.
+2. For quickly calculate F1-score, you should unzip `/experiments/exp0/corrd_output.zip` to `/experiments/exp0/`, and make some operations as the following:

    a).
 Modify "root" as absolute project path in `utils/lane_evaluation/CULane/Run.sh`.
    ```bash